We’re all busy.

 Take this assessment to identify what’s inhibiting your leadership effectiveness.
 It will help you develop self-awareness and identify ways to improve your leadership.

-Bob Vanourek and Gregg Vanourek are leadership practitioners, teachers, trainers, and award-winning authors.
-They are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
-Take their Leadership Derailers Assessment or sign up for their newsletter.
+Gregg Vanourek and Bob Vanourek (son and father) are co-authors of Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, a winner of the International Book Awards.
+Gregg is a writer, teacher, and TEDx speaker on personal development and leadership, and co-author of three books, including LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for living with purpose and passion).
+Bob, now retired, is the former CEO of five firms.
+Check out Gregg’s Leadership Derailers Assessment or join his growing personal development & leadership community.
 If you found value in this, please forward it to a friend.
 Every little bit helps!